If Heaven: Content

 Written by Gretchen Peters, "If Heaven" is a ballad in which the narrator offers up possible images of Heaven, each based on an idealized moment of everyday life, such as "If heaven was an hour, it would be twilight".
 In the chorus, he sings, "If that's what heaven's made of / You know, I ain't afraid to die."

 Griggs said that he was emotionally moved by the song, which made him recall his father and brother, both of whom died during Griggs' childhood.
 His mother has asked him to perform the song for her, and refers to it as "the song."

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, calling it "one of those beautiful, understated ballads that will have listeners heaving a thoughtful sigh."
-She goes on to say that Griggs' "warm, muscular baritone gently breathes life into each line, evoking emotions both sad and hopeful."
+She went on to mention that Griggs' "warm, muscular baritone gently breathes life into each line, evoking emotions both sad and hopeful."